 Social Security for Spouses

-However, a surviving spouse can receive a reduced spousal benefit starting at age 60.
-At a later date they may transition to a full benefit under their own qualification.
+However, a surviving spouse who was married for at least ten years can receive a reduced spousal benefit starting at age 60.